Canon G7 X Mark II vs Panasonic LX100

 The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in February 2016 and September 2014.
-Both the G7X Mark II and the LX100 are fixed lens compact cameras that are based on an one-inch (G7X Mark II) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 12.7 MP.
+Both the G7X Mark II and the LX100 are fixed lens compact cameras that are based on an one-inch (G7X Mark II) and a Four Thirds (LX100) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 12.7 MP.

-The physical size and weight of the Canon G7 X Mark II and the Panasonic LX100 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon G7 X Mark II and the Panasonic LX100 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably larger (17 percent) than the Canon G7 X Mark II.
 Moreover, the LX100 is markedly heavier (23 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the LX100 are weather-sealed.